No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 Available Platforms: Android, iOS, Web

 Pricing: Most features are free.
 The premium version has unlimited cards or languages and removes ads.
 It also offers support if needed.
-It costs $5.99 monthly and $19.99 yearly.
+It costs $5.99 per month and $19.99 per year.

 7. Lingvist — Easy To Use Korean Flashcard

-Lingvist uses modern technology to make learning new languages, like Korean, easier.
+Lingvist employs modern technology to make learning new languages, such as Korean, easier.
 Its user-friendly interface and tailored method make learning Korean vocabulary and grammar enjoyable.

-It adjusts to how well you know the language and how quickly you learn.
+It adjusts to your proficiency in the language and your rate of learning.
 It introduces words that match your current ability.

-Lingvist caters to your needs, whether you’re just starting with basic or as an experienced learner.
+Lingvist caters to your needs, whether you’re just starting with basic or are an experienced learner.

-The focus is on common Korean words and phrases to build a universal vocabulary base.
+The focus is on common Korean words and phrases to establish a universal vocabulary.
 Each flashcard has samples that provide real-life context and natural usage.

-Flashcards come with audio features of native speakers to increase listening skills and accents.
-They also track your stats, like words learned and time spent, to uplift and watch your progress.
+Flashcards include audio recordings of native speakers to improve listening comprehension and pronunciation.
+They also track your statistics, such as words learned and time spent, to support and monitor your progress.

 Available Platforms: Android, iOS, Web